google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 - `FUZZ_SECONDS` Change the amount of time spent fuzzing.
 - `CFL_ARTIFACTS_DIR` : To save your artifacts in a different directory than `artifacts`

+For `SANITIZER`, you may also use a matrix to use multiple sanitizers with the same job.

 ### Batch fuzzing and corpus pruning

 Batch fuzzing enables continuous, regular fuzzing on your latest HEAD and allows a corpus of inputs to build up over time, which greatly improves the effectiveness of fuzzing.
-Batch fuzzing can be run on a schedule.
+Batch fuzzing should be run on a schedule.

 To enable batch fuzzing, add the following to `.gitlab-ci.yml`: